 Before snorkeling at Ahukini Landing, make sure to check the current surf report.
 The waters off Kauai are known for potentially strong currents, high surf and rogue waves.
 Luckily, there are excellent up-to-date surf reports that can provide guidance on these adverse conditions.
 WIth the usually rolling surf, it is strongly discouraged to use open-tube snorkels which are common at snorkel rental locations -- only use snorkels with a dry-top splash-guard and a sump purge-valve in the mouth piece.

-Overall, Ahukini Landing is the 20th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
+Overall, Ahukini Landing is the 19th most popular snorkel dive spot of all 23 snorkeling dives in Kauai.
+Several of the better snorkeling spots are nearby Ahukini Landing including Lydgate Park and Anahola Beach Park.